hansenp/diachrscripts/README.md

 ### Counting of valid read pairs that map to the same digest pairs

-Use Diachromatic to count valid read pairs between interacting digest regions as follows:
+Use Diachromatic to count valid read pairs between interacting digest pairs as follows:

 ```
 java -jar Diachromatic.jar count \